RenRenJuan/YAS3/README.md

 ## Windows ##

-  WINS3FS2 operates as a dot net extension of WinFsp so you need to first install [WinFsp](http://www.secfs.net/winfsp/download/).
+  WINS3FS operates as a dot net extension of WinFsp so you need to first install [WinFsp](http://www.secfs.net/winfsp/download/).

-  After that, assuming you defaulted everything, you can install the 32 or 64 bit MSI the normal way.
+  After that, assuming you defaulted everything, you can install the MSI the normal way.

 ## 1.0 Common ##